EATON BUSINESS SCHOOL LLC 2023 Certification Badge

 So, what is this fat tax anyway?
 A quick search on the internet describes the fat tax as a surcharge placed upon fattening food.
 But when it comes to the fashion industry, the ‘tax’ is what the designers and stores charge extra for plus-size clothing, justified by ‘more fabric equals more workmanship equals more costs’.

 Plus-sized women make for a large chunk of the population and many high-end luxury fashion brands do not cater to larger body sizes.
-And in few instances when women do find the right size, they must pay extra money.
+And in a few instances when women do find the right size, they must pay extra money.
 When we talk about size inclusivity, it basically means standardising the prices or having the same price for all sizes of a particular piece of clothing.

 There are brands who call themselves size-inclusive but expect their plus-size customers to pay more for the ‘extra fabric’.
-The lame argument that designers and fashion boutiques make is that larger sizes cost more to make due to larger amount of fabric needed for making that piece and additional labour cost associated with its stitching or designing.
+The lame argument that designers and fashion boutiques make is that larger sizes cost more to make due to larger amounts of fabric needed for making that piece and additional labour cost associated with its stitching or designing.

 But what is ridiculous is that Old Navy does not charge more for larger men’s sizes, which means it is basically imposing a fat tax only on women.
 And then there are some fashion brands who altogether give up manufacturing larger sizes due to the issues associated with its pricing.